dragonstone v0.1.1-PreAlpha

 - Change directory to this project.

-.\bin\dragonstone.bat --rebuild-exe(this rebuilds the project with the--releaseflag and the custom icon embedded). - (Optional) Run the command
+.\bin\dragonstone.bat --rebuild-exe(this rebuilds the project with the--releaseflag and adds the dragonstone icon). - (Optional) Run

-.\bin\dragonstone.batto add.\binto your user PATH environment variable, allowing you to rundragonstonefrom anywhere.
+.\bin\dragonstone.batto add.\binto your users PATH environmental variable, allowing you to rundragonstonefrom anywhere.
 Restart your terminal after this step.

-Note: You can also just use shards build on Windows for a standard build without the custom icon added.
+Note: You can also just use shards build on Windows for a standard build but this will not use the --release flag unless specified otherwise, this will make dragonstone compile/interpret usage significantly slower.

 Note: Also on Windows you can just use the installer listed in releases.